Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 perfectparking.py -- class RestApiUtility

-The purpose of this class is to update and send parking monitor data to a server using HTTP PUT request.
+-   The purpose of this class is to update and send parking monitor data to a server using HTTP PUT request.

-## Perfect Parking Client additions to "ParkingLot"
+### Perfect Parking Client additions to "ParkingLot"

 RestApi as well as to deliver real-time updates on parking spot availability.

+## Perfect Parking with Django

+The Perfect Parking application was created using the popular web framework Django for a variety of reasons.

+Firstly, Django is a high-level web framework that follows the Model-View-Controller (MVC) architectural pattern, which promotes code organization and separation of concerns.
+This allows for the development of complex programmes with numerous components without compromising the maintainability of the code.

+Secondly, Django provides a lot of built-in functionality out of the box, which saves time and effort during development.
+For example, Django includes an Object-Relational Mapping (ORM) system that allows developers to interact with databases using Python objects, as well as a robust authentication system for user management.

+Thirdly, Django has an engaged community that actively supports the framework\'s growth and upkeep.
+This indicates that a wide variety of third-party packages and extensions are readily available and can increase the capabilities of the framework and speed up development.

+Along with these benefits, Django\'s outstanding documentation, scalability, and security capabilities are some of the other benefits of adopting it for web development.
+Django is also open-source and free, which makes it available to a variety of developers and organisations.

+Overall, the decision to use Django for the Perfect Parking application was based on its combination of ease of use, built-in functionality, and strong community support, which makes it a popular choice for building web applications of all sizes and complexities.

 ## Client and Server Architecture with Rest framework

-### The Monitor

 ### Server